 3. Kill Bill: Vol.1 & Vol.2 (2003-04)

 The proverb says, ‘Revenge is a dish best served cold’ but the man, Quentin Tarantino served revenge bloody with sides of cut arms and legs.
-‘Kill Bill’ shattered records, was a milestone in aesthetic violence and brought back the concept of spaghetti westerns in cinema, but essentially it was a revenge flick like no other.
+‘Kill Bill’ shattered records, and brought back the concept of spaghetti westerns in cinema.
+But essentially it was a revenge flick like no other.
 The manhunt for the elusive Bill by the Bride, Beatrix Kiddo is strewn with obstacles and memorable villains like O-Ren Rishi, Budd and Elle Driver.
 The sheer determination of Beatrix to search for the man who had betrayed and buried her on their wedding day drives the film and Tarantino’s unique style makes it an unforgettable watch.
-The 81 on 1 battle with a katana in Japan, the black mamba scene in the middle of a desert, the one-inch punch in a coffin are moments which would remain evergreen.
-Uma Thurman in her yellow suit is an image which stands out.
-The two volumes narrating the revenge of the century remains a cult classic and is revered throughout the world.
+The 81 on 1 battle with a katana in Japan, the black mamba scene in the middle of a desert, the one-inch punch in a coffin are moments which would remain etched in our memories for a long, long time.
+Uma Thurman in her yellow suit is arguably one of the most iconic images of a film protagonist.

 Read More: Best Female Action Movies of All Time